I got my interest in writing while in primary school. I enjoy creating stories that can be read by people. And I am the first to read them.

 - There are vast untapped resources in Africa

 - Most of these resources end up enriching the developed nations

 - The remaining ones are plundered by some money-hungry African leaders

 - Most African people are hardworking but they lack the necessary support

 - There is too much dependence on Aide and Grants which are crippling African countries

-- It is possible for Africa to unite and move forward successfully
+- Africa can unite and move forward successfully

 Africa Must Throw Away Its Begging Bowl

-And thus each and every day when the sun rises, we take our begging bowl and extend it towards the developed world hoping to get something to eat for the day.
+And thus every day when the sun rises, we take our begging bowl and extend it towards the developed world hoping to get something to eat for the day.

 It is such a sad situation because we beg when we are sitting on the numerous resources we were given.
 The developed nations come and plunder them as we sleep on them.